jeya-maria-jose/Currency-detector/SingleNoteDetector/Readme.md

-Differences from previous model:
+Classifies only if it is 2000 ruppee or not:

-As the training images are less (currency note will not change in any manner unlike other objects), it is safe to assume that only for a higher accuracy , the image is a 2000 ruppee.
+As the training images are less, it is safe to assume that only for a higher accuracy , the image is a 2000 ruppee.

 So, in program :